-Project Status: This project began in May 2012 and was completed in May 2013
+Project Status: This project began in May 2012 and is Ongoing

 We are developing marine spatial planning tools and best management practices for marine aquaculture to minimize or eliminate any negative environmental effects.
 We’re providing strategic planning and technical guidance to industry stakeholders, management and regulatory agencies, and conservation organizations.
 By providing an alternative to wild-caught fish, aquaculture builds United States’ industry share while it conserves, protects, manages, and maintains our marine resources.

 Why We Care

 The decline in ocean fisheries and a growing demand for seafood has led to exponential growth in the aquaculture industry worldwide.
 Global aquaculture production is valued at $100 billion annually, but the United States has only a 1 percent share.
 We import over 80 percent of our seafood, creating an annual seafood trade deficit exceeding $10 billion.